 Pupil Premium (PP) funding is money allocated by the government to provide additional support for children from low-income families, children in care, or those who have parents in military service.
 This is done because, nationally, there is evidence that pupils who fall into these categories achieve less well compared to other students.
 The additional support is intended by the government to enable schools to close this achievement gap.

 St. Mary’s School takes its responsibilities for ensuring the progress of all pupils very seriously.
 We adopt an evidence based approach and apply that to the context of our school and the needs of our pupils to help ensure that all pupils make the best progress possible.
-Our planned expenditure spans each academic year,
+Our planned expenditure spans each academic year, reflects this.

 Outline of the funding received by the school